 What’s your best advice for reducing stress?

 Be aware that stressing and worrying about something doesn’t actually reduce the source of the stress.
 Become clear about the next one immediate action you need to take, then taking that action is the only way to extinguish the stress.

 What’s your email regime?

-I look at my email at the beginning of my work day as well as the evening.
-Going through emails at the beginning of the day helps me get rid of any nagging feelings that there is something waiting for my attention.
+I look at my email at the beginning of my workday as well as the evening.
+Going through emails at the beginning of the day helps me get rid of any nagging feeling that there is something waiting for my attention.
 Together with my email I have Wunderlist ready to house all my actions as well as Evernote to archive.

 I prefer processing email at my desktop computer but I found that I was spending more and more time away from the computer.
 Recently I purchased a Bluetooth keyboard that connects to my phone which lets me tackle email during those random pockets of time in the day.